YidaLong/FiveInARow_v1.0/README.md

 # FiveInARow_v1.0
-This is a simple and curde program of five -in-a-row
+This is a simple and curde program of five -in-a-row. press Capital ‘A’,'S','D' and 'W' to move cursor.Press 'J' to enter chess piece.